wliu33/cubstart-final-proj-eaw/README.md

 **Project name:** Leaf It to Me

 **Application description: Gamified productivity app** Our website is designed to encourage productivity through an interactive digital study board.
-At the center of the page is a Pomodoro timer that helps guide focused work and break intervals.
 There is a Pomodoro timer in the middle, a daily checklist box on one side, and a Positive Affirmations Board (that uses an API similar to the chat box we created in class) where users can leave a positive note for themselves that is saved upon reloads.
 The website will be primarily based on a reward system where for each task that is checked off on the checklist, the background will change with a different ‘support character’ displayed.

 **Features + tools/technologies:**
 -  Timer: a customizable timer that alternates between focus and break intervals to promote structured productivity that allows users to: